Population and housing censuses by country: South Africa

 The Cape of Good Hope conducted the first modern scientific census in 1865, following the principles laid down by the British Colonial Office and repeated the exercise in 1875 and 1891.23 The Orange Free State followed in 1880 and 1890, copying many of the features of the Cape of Good Hope.24 The South African Republic (Transvaal) followed in 1890.However, the enumeration was restricted to the White population.

 After the South African War of 1899–1902, all the colonies undertook censuses in April 1904, but although broad coordination took place the results were presented according to the views of the four individual census commissioners.28 The detailed coordination of censuses evident in pre-federation Australia was therefore not in evidence in South Africa.

 The establishment of the Union of South Africa as a British dominion in 1910 necessitated a new start to enumeration in the country and the statistical definition of the new state and ordering of its population through the census.

 The first census of Union of South Africa was taken in 1911.
 Several enumerations have occurred since then, with the most recent three being carried out by Statistics South Africa in 1996, 2001, 2011 and 2022.

 Sudan

 Population censuses have been carried out in Sudan in 1955/56, 1973 (national), 1983 (national) and 1993 (only north).
 A census was conducted in April 2008.
 Some areas—namely Darfur, Juba, and Malakal—were difficult to measure.

 Togo

 General population and housing censuses were carried out in 1960, 1970, 1981 and 2010.

 Tunisia

 General censuses of population and housing (French: Recensement Général de la Population et de l'Habitat (RGPH)) have been carried out in 1921, 1926, 1931, 1936, 1946, 1956, 1966, 1975, 1984, 1994, 2004 and 2014.
-First results (20%) were published on September 12, 2014, the final results will be published between January and December 2015.
+First results (20%) were published on September 12, 2014, the final results were published between January and December 2015.